Skip to content

 The Import option allows you to upload a form in JSON format from your local computer to the AI chatbot.

-- The Publish button can only be clicked after changes have been saved and is otherwise greyed out.
+• The Deploy button to publish the content can only be clicked after changes have been saved and is otherwise greyed out.

 Important: The form will only be used in the live AI chatbot once it has been published.